 Endure the pain until you see things getting better.
 After that everyone will be on board.

-Kanbanize provides a CFD for each Kanban board out of the box.
+Kanbanize provides a Flow diagram for each Kanban board out of the box.
 You just create and move tasks while we do the rest behind the scenes.
 All charts in Kanbanize are interactive and here is what you can do with them:

 With that, we close the CFD chapter.
 We hope this post was useful to you and we would love to answer questions in the comments section below.